 In Grades 1 and 2, students learn phonics, writing and reading using the Superkids Reading Series.
 Grade 3 students are introduced to the Treasures reading series.
 In Grades 4 and 5, the curriculum combines literature and non-fiction works as well as poetry.
 Grade 6, 7 and 8 continue to focus on literature and nonfiction through articles, short stories and novels in preparation for high school English classes.
 Public speaking is also included in the Grades 6, 7 and 8 curricula.

 Centered around reading areas with comfortable seating, the library is a reading oasis.
 Its shelves hold books and materials for all ages and includes fiction, non-fiction and reference literature.
 A media center is equipped with tablets for reading and research.
 The quiet space is open during lunch and after school; classes use the library throughout the day.
-The Monsignor Parks Memorial Library is undergoing renovation during the 2016-2017 school year.
+The library was renovated during the 2016-2017 school year.